jawerty/backlog/README.md

   }
 }
 ```
+As you see above, the encoded key has a value of the encoded text of the source file you backed up.

 ### Retrieving your backups
 The encoded key is a compressed version of your code.
 In order to retrieve this code in a new file, you must run this line in your code.